 - Overall the site is little clunky, loads slowly and need some tender love and care.

 It’s a shame that the issues above haven’t been resolved as DTB used to be one of the best training sites on the market.
-It could easily be brought back to its former glory if some time and effort was put into developing the site.

 Despite these issues, I would still recommend that you check out what DragTheBar has to offer as it is completely free and a good way to get started with your poker development journey.
-All you have to do is register in order to view the full videos.
+All you have to do is register to view the full videos.

 As a first step, I would check out the two-part series: mental game at the micros by Nathan Williams.

-Closing Words On Online Poker Training Sites
+Conclusion On The Best Poker Training Sites

-So there are the 11 best poker training sites 2018 by HowToPlayPokerInfo.
+So there are the best poker training sites 2022 by HowToPlayPokerInfo.
 This is by no means an exhaustive list, and there could be other great sites out there that I missed.

+So go check out one of the sites above and make sure you let me know what you think!
 Good luck with finding the most suitable poker training for you!